alexb997/design_patterns/Behavioral Patterns Exercises/ObserverPatternExample/ReadMe.md

-# Observer Pattern Example
+# Observer Pattern Enhanced

-This project demonstrates the Observer Pattern by creating a `NewsAgency` that sends updates to multiple `Subscriber` objects.
+This project demonstrates the **Observer Pattern** with additional features, including filtering news by type, daily digests, and personalized messages.
+The Observer Pattern allows objects (subscribers) to observe and react to changes in another object (news agency) without tightly coupling the objects.

 ## Project Structure

+- `src/news/NewsType.java`: Enum defining categories of news (e.g., Sports, Politics, Entertainment).
+- `src/news/NewsAgency.java`: Concrete implementation of a news agency that manages and notifies subscribers.
-- `src/observer/Observer.java`: Interface for subscribers to receive updates.
+- `src/subscribers/Subscriber.java`: Interface for all types of subscribers.
-- `src/observer/Subscriber1.java`: Concrete implementation of a subscriber.
+- `src/subscribers/EmailSubscriber.java`: Concrete implementation of a subscriber receiving updates via email.
-- `src/observer/Subscriber2.java`: Another concrete implementation of a subscriber.
+- `src/subscribers/SmsSubscriber.java`: Concrete implementation of a subscriber receiving updates via SMS.
-- `src/subject/Subject.java`: Interface for the news agency to manage subscribers.
-- `src/subject/NewsAgency.java`: Concrete implementation of a news agency that notifies subscribers.
+- `src/subscribers/DailyDigestSubscriber.java`: Concrete implementation of a subscriber receiving a daily summary of news.
 - `src/Main.java`: Entry point to demonstrate subscribing, unsubscribing, and receiving news updates.

 ## How to Run